gohumble/terraform-provider-xenorchestra/docs/data-sources/vms.md

     * vms.resource_set - The resource sets for this vm.
     * vms.disk - The disk information for this vm.
     * vms.network - The network information for this vm.
+    * vms.ipv4_addresses - The ipv4 addresses for this vm.
+    * vms.ipv6_addresses - The ipv6 addresses for this vm.